If you are a walker, a cyclist or a driver it’s also important that you know what to do when near a horse.

 - Learn to ride with a fully qualified instructor

-- Always wear a riding helmet which conforms to current safety standards (see the British Horse Society for details)
+- Always wear a riding helmet which conforms to current safety standards

 - Wear proper riding boots with a heel and instep to stop your foot slipping through the stirrup.
 Never ride in trainers